 Early in his ministry, Jesus began to preach, “Repent, for the kingdom of heaven has come near” (Matt.
 4:17).
 The word translated “repent” is a compound Greek word; the first part refers to transformation and the second part refers to our minds or what we think.
 So to repent literally is to change the way we think.
 It involves deliberately changing our attitude, perspective, priorities and standards; reprogramming our minds to conform them to what the Bible says.
 This is our primary responsibility in the new covenant – changing the way we think.
 Because what we think determines what we do, focusing on behavior while ignoring the way we think is a major problem.
 We need to change our thinking, then behavioral change will be automatic.

-The Book of Acts records the Apostle Paul as saying, “I preached that they should repent and turn to God and demonstrate their repentance by their deeds” (Acts 26:20-21).
+Acts records the apostle Paul as saying, “I preached that they should repent and turn to God and demonstrate their repentance by their deeds” (Acts 26:20-21).
 Notice the sequence: repent, turn to God, and prove they’ve repented by what they do.
 As Jesus said elsewhere, you can recognize a tree by its fruit (Luke 6:44).
 We can tell whether someone effectively repented by evaluating what they do.
 If there isn’t significant change in their life, then they really didn’t repent, even if they think they did.
 Changed behavior is a direct result of repentance, not repentance itself.

 Repentance is one of our most important covenant responsibilities.
 Now let’s consider another.

-The Book of Hebrews states that “without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him” (Heb.
+Hebrews states that “without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him” (Heb.
 11:6).
 Faith is a key to entering covenant with God, yet he even gave us faith as a gift (Eph.
 2:8).
 The real issue is whether we use that faith to believe he exists and rewards us for seeking him.
-The Book of James states our faith is dead, useless or ineffective unless we act on it (James 2:17, 26).
+James states our faith is dead, useless or ineffective unless we act on it (James 2:17, 26).
 So the key is using our faith, not just having it.

 Another of our main covenant responsibilities is obedience.
 Jesus told his disciples, “You are my friends if you do what I command.
 I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you….
 This is my command: Love each other” (John 15:14-15, 17).

 The word translated “friend” usually refers to someone in a dear, warm or loving relationship; much more than a casual acquaintance.
 Sometimes the word takes on greater significance, such as in James 2:23: “And the scripture was fulfilled that says, ‘Abraham believed God, and it was credited to him as righteousness,’ and he was called God’s friend.”
 Also, if Jesus in John 15:14 referred to his disciples merely as dear, warm or even loving friends, his statement suggests a very strange relationship: “You are my friends if you do what I command.”
 Instead, they became covenant friends, as Abraham did.
 This interpretation is reinforced by Jesus’ statement that he told them everything he learned from the Father, who will give them anything they ask in Jesus’ name or behalf.
-We consider this point more thoroughly in another article.

 So obedience is a covenant duty.
 We don’t qualify for such a relationship by obeying him, but we gladly obey him because he chose to make covenant with us.